-I am a PhD student on Machine Learning at the Australian National University with CSIRO Data61 (formerly known as NICTA), advised by Richard Nock and Tiberio Caetano.
-My research is about weak supervision, i.e. any learning problem in the continuum between supervised and unsupervised learning.
-In particular, I study scenarios where supervision is given by high-level aggregated statistics or corrupted by noise; I also work on topics of learning theory, privacy, distributed data and deep learning.
+I completed my PhD on machine learning at the Australian National University with NICTA, advised by Richard Nock and Tiberio Caetano.
+My thesis was about weak supervision, i.e. any learning problem in the continuum between supervised and unsupervised learning.
+In particular, I studied scenarios where supervision is given by high-level aggregated statistics or corrupted by noise; I also touched on learning theory, privacy, distributed data and deep learning.

 Prior to moving to Australia, I received my BSc and MSc from Politecnico di Milano with a research thesis on Nash equilibrium computation working with Nicola Gatti.